aunkrig/no-template/README.md

     </li>
     <li style="padding:3px">
       Code checkers may complain about the "wrong" indentation of the arguments to the "<code>l()</code>" method.
-You need to suppress these message, or, even better, verify that the arguments of "<code>l()</code>" indeed start in coloumn one.
+You need to suppress these message, or, even better, verify that the arguments of "<code>l()</code>" indeed start in column one.
     </li>
   </ul>